What Scuba Diving Panama ACTUALLY Looks Like

 No items found.

-In March of 2026, I spent three weeks living in Panama, diving as much as I could on both the Pacific and Caribbean coasts.
+In February of 2026, I spent three weeks living in Panama, diving as much as I could on both the Pacific and Caribbean coasts.

 In this article, I’ll share everything I know about scuba diving in Panama including dive sites, charter recommendations, towns, and more, so you can better plan your dives here.